 Dog toothbrushes come in two main varieties: regular brushes and finger brushes.
 The decision of which one is best for your pooch should be based on several factors including the size of your dog, their teeth and gum health, as well as their general temperament.
 So, let’s look at both varieties in more detail to give you a helping hand in making your mind up.

 - Regular Dog Toothbrushes

 First up, we have the regular variety of dog toothbrushes.
 Just like human toothbrushes, they consist of a handle for holding and bristles for brushing.
 Often, they have a longer handle which makes it easier to get the brush into your dog’s mouth, and they are sometimes double-sided, so you can choose the size of the bristles which are best for your dog and the task in hand.
-As for the brush head, it is angled more acutely due to the different shapes of canine teeth.
-The neck also tends to be angled, allowing you to get right to the back of their teeth.
+As for the brush head, it is typically angled more acutely to the different shapes of canine teeth.
+The neck also tends to be angled, allowing you to get right to the back of your dog's teeth.
 Dogs with larger mouths often benefit from this type of brush.
 You don’t have as much control as with the finger brushes, but you also don’t have to worry about putting your hands in your pooch’s mouth.

 - Dog Finger Toothbrushes

 The other main variety of dog toothbrush is the finger brushes.
 These simply slide over your fingers and allow you to clean your dog’s teeth with the soft, flexible bristles.
 As well as removing debris, the bristles make it easier to massage your pup's gums, so they're a good choice if your pupper suffers from gum disease.
 This variety can also be effective if you have a puppy who is not used to having their teeth cleaned.
 While these brushes give you more control, they don’t give you the same reach as regular brushes.
 You may also not feel comfortable reaching into your dog’s mouth in this way.